ProfReusch2026MOR/t01-Capacitated-Vehicle-Routing-Problem/README.md

        CHOSEN_SCENARIO = 99    # change to 152 or 170

-5. Run the file:
+5. Run the file from the repository root:

        python src/DrOetker_Lidl_Optimization_fixed.py

 The output will print the routes, arrival times at each store, distances, and total pallets delivered for every truck used in that scenario.

 To run the Clarke-Wright vs OR-Tools comparison:

        python src/comparison_cw_vs_ortools.py

----
+Detailed run instructions are provided in:

+       src/HOW_TO_RUN.md

 ## Problem Setup